Atlas975/Notes/DistributedSystems/Time_keeping.md

 ![[Pasted image 20240507141550.png|350|350]]

 ### Vector clocks
-- Involves each node using a vector of timestamps (the timestamps of all other vectors)
+- Involves each node using a vector containing timestamps of all nodes
 - This allows for better synchronization of logical timestamps

 ![[Pasted image 20240507142038.png|350|350]]